How can I transfer my files from my smartphone to my computer?

 If your smartphone is an iPhone, you can use iTunes to transfer files.
 If iTunes is not installed on your computer, you can get it from the App Store, or www.apple.com/itunes/download for Windows computers.

 Additionally, if you're using an iPhone and a Mac computer, you can use the AirDrop function to wirelessly transfer files between them.
 For more information, refer to the official AirDrop instructions from Apple.

-If you're using Microsoft Windows or Linux, you may be able to access your smartphone's storage just like any other USB drive.
-When your smartphone is connected to your computer with the provided data cable, the phone appears in Windows File Explorer or macOS X Finder, just like any other removable storage devices.
+If you're using Microsoft Windows or Linux, you may be able to access your smartphone's storage like any other USB drive.
+When your smartphone is connected to your computer, the phone appears in Windows File Explorer or macOS X Finder, like any other external removable storage devices.

 In most cases, you will need to grant permission on the phone before your computer can see the files.
 For instance, on an iPhone you may see this message:

 If you choose Trust, the phone will allow the computer to view its files.
 Using Windows File Explorer, you can access your files by choosing Apple iPhone, under This PC.
 In macOS Finder, you'll see your smartphone listed on the left side panel, with your other mounted volumes, and also a shortcut on your desktop.

 You can now copy your files to the desired location on your computer.